aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 [XXX redo this in Py3.4]

 What happened to our program?
 Mostly it's encoded into `co_code`: a sequence of bytecodes in a bytestring.
-We can render it more readable by disassembly, using `dis.dis`:
+Disassembly renders the meaning, using `dis.dis`:

     # in transcripts:
     >>> dis.dis(module_code)